minnojs/minno-quest/src/js/quest/API.md

-numbered 		| (true of false) Whether to  display the number of each question (default value: false). numberStart		| (Number) The number for the first question in the page (default: 1). timer 			| (Object) This property controls the page timer, its properties are documented right [here](#page-timer). timeoutMessage	| (text) An optional message to be displayed upon timeout. (default: "") questions 		| (Array or Object) an array of [questions](#questions) to be displayed in the page.
+numbered 		| (true of false) Whether to  display the number of each question (default value: false). numberStart		| (Number) The number for the first question in the page (default: 1). timer 			| (Object) This property controls the page timer, its properties are documented right [here](#page-timer). questions 		| (Array or Object) an array of [questions](#questions) to be displayed in the page.
 Note that the questions may be randomized and chosen conditionally using a [mixer](#mixer).
 This property also accepts a single question object if you want to present only a single question per page. lognow 			| (true or false) Whether to log the questions on this page.
 This option is useful when you know that the page will not be accessed any more.
 It allows you to use the `pulse` option from the [logger](#logger) to send questions as they are being answered instead of sending only at the end of the task. (default: false) animate 		| (text) What types of animation to use when this page enters and leaves the screen.
 We currently support three animations: fade, slide, and drop-in.
 You can use any and all of them by adding them to the string (for example: "slide fade" will activate both of these animations).